MoebiusSolutions/sqlstrainer/README.rst

 Currently In Work
 =================

-Project currently under active develop. (pre-alpha) Not at initial release state yet.
+Project currently under active development. (pre-alpha)

 The code, docstrings and architecture are still in flux.